TheLocehiliosan/yadm/_docs/040_alternates.md

 ## Symlink alternates

-It can be useful to have an automated way of choosing an alternate version of a file for a different operation system, host, or user. **yadm** implements a feature which will automatically create a symbolic link to the appropriate version of a file, as long as you follow a specific naming convention. yadm can detect files with names ending in:
+It can be useful to have an automated way of choosing an alternate version of a file for a different operating system, host, or user. **yadm** implements a feature which will automatically create a symbolic link to the appropriate version of a file, as long as you follow a specific naming convention. yadm can detect files with names ending in: